Mobile Health App for HIV Care Management in Stimulant Users

 The trial does not specify if you need to stop taking your current medications.
 However, you must be currently taking anti-retroviral therapy (ART) to participate.

-How is the START treatment different from other treatments for HIV care management in stimulant users?
+What evidence suggests that the START mHealth app is effective for HIV care management in stimulant users?

 Adam W Carrico, PhD